Status: Bill 30 received Royal Assent Dec. 11, 2018

 - Nov.
 1, 2019 – Residential addiction treatment services must meet core standards and have a licence to operate.

-Government will work with stakeholders on appropriate timing for the phased implementation of remaining regulations.
+Government will work with stakeholders to help them prepare for the licensing application process and on the development and implementation of remaining regulations

 - Protecting Albertans through mental health support (Nov.
 27, 2018)